livingstonex/reflux/README.md

 ## 🧐 &nbsp; Why?

 Forget about actions, connections, reducers and a lot of boilerplate to create and manage states.
-With reworm you can create and manage state as simple as on the image above.
+With reflux you can create and manage state as simple as on the image above.

 ### [Todo List Example](https://codesandbox.io/s/405lzj6m84)